Biology Scholars Program at ASM

 Stephen Nold, University of Wisconsin-Stout, WI

 Miriam Segura-Totten, University of North Georgia, Dahlonega, GA

-The Research Residency is the flagship course of the Biology Scholars Program and has eight years of experience training Scholars in education research.
+The Research Residency is the flagship course of the Biology Scholars Program and has nine years of experience training Scholars in education research.
 This Residency seeks biologists who have been trained in effective teaching strategies for biology education and are curious about student learning.
 Competitive applicants are individuals who are asking questions about the effectiveness of their teaching approaches.

 The Research Residency is a yearlong commitment comprised of several key training components including two face-to-face meetings, online “homework” assignments and specialized peer mentoring.